 Orton Geological Museum, Ohio State University School of Earth Sciences

 Located on the campus of OSU, the Orton Geological Museum features a fascinating collection of crystals, minerals, bones, fossils, mastodon teeth, meteorites and “Jeffrey,” the skeleton of a 7-foot giant ground sloth.
-Admission is always free.
-Open from 8:00 am to 5:00 p.m.
-Monday through Friday
+Admission is always free, and open to all.

 Riffe Gallery, Vern Riffe Center in Downtown Columbus